xmengkinaxis/CPP/System Design Interview Checklist.md

 ## Asynchronism
 pre-render massive framework dynamic content into static HTML files and store to Amazon S3 or content delivery network.
 This would make website super fast(handle millions of request per sec)
 A script would do this job and would be called by cronjob every hour.
-This was one way of doing asynchronism.
+This was one way of doing asynchronism.<br>
-If a user requests for a computation-intensive task, the front end of the website sends the job to the job queue and signals back to the user and lets the user browse the website meanwhile.
+If a user requests for a computation-intensive task, the front end of the website sends the job to the job queue and signals back to the user and lets the user browse the website meanwhile.<br>
-As soon as the frontend is signaled about “job is done”, the frontend notifies the user about it.
+As soon as the frontend is signaled about “job is done”, the frontend notifies the user about it.<br>

 ## Extensibility
-Our service should be designed to in a modular way with the expectation that new functionality will be added to it.
+Our service should be designed to in a modular way with the expectation that new functionality will be added to it.<br>

 Facebook System Design
 https://www.youtube.com/watch?v=hykjbT5Z0oE&t=1041s